Message Authentication Code over a Wiretap Channel: MAC for a wiretap channel: the model

 {\bf Efficiency. } \quad We regard the communication over a wiretap channel as an expensive resource.
 It is desired to minimize the use of it.
-For convenience of analysis, we define two efficiency measures.
-The first one is called {\em authentication rate}, defined as $\rho_{auth}=\frac{\log |\mathbb{M}|}{\log |\mathbb{T}|}$, which is the ratio of the source message length to the tag length.
-The second one is the {\em channel coding rate} for a tag, defined as $\rho_{chan}=\frac{\log |\mathbb{T}|}{n}$, which is the ratio of the tag length to the codeword length.
-In fact, both $\rho_{auth}$ and $\rho_{chan}$ are related to channel efficiency.
-Indeed, for a fixed $\rho_{chan}$, a larger $\rho_{auth}$ implies that for the same source message, the tag length becomes shorter and hence the small number of channel uses.
-For a fixed $\rho_{auth}$, a larger $\rho_{chan}$ implies that for the same $n$, a larger tag (hence a longer source message) can be transmitted.
-That is, increasing either $\rho_{auth}$ or $\rho_{chan}$ will improve the channel efficiency.
-In our protocol, we mainly focus on how to use coding techniques to improve $\rho_{chan}$. $\rho_{auth}$ is mainly determined by cryptographic techniques.
+For convenience of analysis, we define the efficiency measure for a MAC.
+It is called {\em authentication rate}, defined as $\rho_{auth}=\frac{\log |\mathcal{M}|}{n}$, which is the ratio of the source message length to the codeword length.